 Stan Gibson is an experienced trial lawyer, who has focused on high-stakes cases involving complicated technology and mission-critical cases in the entertainment industry.
-He is the Chairman of JMBM's Patent Litigation Group and the publisher of the Patent Lawyer Blog.
+He is the Chairman of JMBM's Patent Litigation Group, recognized by U.S. News & World Report / Best Law Firms® with a Metropolitan First-Tier ranking, and the publisher of the Patent Lawyer Blog.
+He is also included in the Best Lawyers in America® list.
 The media frequently calls upon Stan to explain the significance of court decisions, and he has been quoted by the Wall Street Journal, Financial Times, Forbes, Bloomberg BusinessWeek, New York Times, Los Angeles Times, Thompson Reuters, American Lawyer, National Law Journal, ABA Journal, Los Angeles Daily Journal and other publications.

 Stan obtained a $16.7 million arbitration award after a six-month arbitration that involved the engineering and design of direct broadcast satellites and satellite launch vehicles.